Michael Rand

 Contact:

-Dr. Rand obtained a PhD in Finance from George Washington University.
-He also holds an MA in Applied Economics from George Washington University, and both a BS in Mathematics and a BSBA in Business Administration, with concentrations in Economics and Finance, from Duquesne University.
+Dr. Rand obtained a PhD in Finance from the George Washington University.
+He also holds an MA in Applied Economics from the George Washington University, and both a BS in Mathematics and a BSBA in Business Administration from Duquesne University.

 BS, BSBA, Duquesne University; MA, PhD, George Washington University